Leones de Yucatán: History

-Mexican League premiere
+Mexican League debut

 The Leones de Yucatán were founded in 1954 under the leadership of Alvaro Ponce Vidiella and Humberto "Beto" Abimerhi Abimerhi.
 The team's entry to the Mexican League was announced on 5 January 1954.
 The team nickname is a reference to the name of the beer company built by the Ponce family.
 The Leones opened the season on 17 April at the newly built Carta Clara Park, hosting the previous season's champions, the Tecolotes de Nuevo Laredo, and earning an 8–0 victory.
 In its first year in the league, the Leones won 47 games and lost 32, with one tie, and finished in second place to the defending champion Tecolotes.
 The team ceased play after the 1958 season and the franchise moved to Veracruz in 1959.

 Second version

 After the 1969 season, filmmaker Manuel Barbachano Ponce, moved the Pericos de Puebla franchise to Mérida, renaming it the Leones.
 In the opening game of the 1970 season on March 18 the Leones beat the Rojos del Águila de Veracruz, 4–1.
 The franchise remained in Mérida for five seasons and then moved to Villahermosa, Tabasco, when Ariel "Picho" Magaña Carrillo purchased the team.